alexiskaldany/TS_final/README.md

   - Correlation Matrix with seaborn heatmap with the Pearson’s correlation coefficient. (done)
   - Split the dataset into train set (80%) and test set (20%). (done)

 - Stationarity: Check for a need to make the dependent variable stationary.
-If the dependent variable is not stationary, you need to use the techniques discussed in class to make it stationary.
+If the dependent variable is not stationary, you need to use the techniques discussed in class to make it stationary. (done)

     1. It appears the original data has the only rolling mean and rolling variance which is stationary after observing many combinations of differencing and log-differencing
     2. ADF/KPSS confirmed